All Saints, Hastings

 Recent improvements include the construction of a raised dais to accommodate a nave altar, library, new heating and toilets - (including one for disabled use) - and a kitchen area for fellowship after services.
 There is also a newly enclosed children's area at the back of the church which enables adults to still hear the service.

-We offer a warm welcome to all visitors at our Parish Eucharist each Sunday (except the last Sunday of the month which although a Eucharist service is not quite so formal) which takes place either in All Saints or St Clements church on a rotating basis.
-[Note: All main Sunday services currently take place in All Saints Church whilst the renovations take place in St Clements Church.
-These will be completed by Easter Day 2013 when all services will resume in St Clements Church].
+We offer a warm welcome to all visitors at our Parish Eucharist each Sunday which takes place either in All Saints or St Clements church on a rotating basis.
+[Note: All main Sunday services currently take place in St Clements from 01 October 2017].

 We use Common Worship and describe ourselves as moderately catholic in our worship.